NicoleLehmeyer/MINITALK/README.md

 <p>
 ** This project is compliant to '<a href="https://github.com/NicoleLehmeyer/LIBFT/blob/main/subject/norme.pdf">Norminette</a>' (42's organisational syntax) **<br><br>
+<b>Requirements:</b>
+  The communication program must consist of executable files, 'client' & 'server.'
+'Client' must take 2 parameters - 'Server PID' & 'String to send'.
+You may only use 2 signals - SIGUSR1 & SIGUSR2.
+The client must send the string to the server, and the server must print this string... quickly.
+Use of one global variable is allowed.
+Program must be written in C and Norminette compliant, without seg fault/bus error/double free etc.
 </p>

-## The Brief:

-• Executable files: 'client' & 'server'

-• Create communication program between 'client' and 'server'

-• Client must take parameters: (1) Server PID, (2) String to send

-• Can only use signals: (1) SIGUSR1, (2) SIGUSR2

-• Client must send string (param) to server

-• Server must print this string... quickly

-• One global variable allowed

-• Written in C

-• Norminette compliant

-• No seg fault/bus error/double free etc.

 ## Run Program: